ucan-wg/spec/README.md

 Every resource type SHOULD have a canonical location where its revocations are kept.
 This list is non-exclusive, and revocation messages MAY be gossiped between peers in a network to share this information more quickly.

 It is RECOMMENDED that the canonical revocation store be kept as close to (or inside) the resource it is about as possible.
 For example, the WebNative File System maintains a Merkle tree of revoked CIDs at a well-known path.
-Another example is that a centralized server could have an endpoint that lists the revoked UCANs by [CIDv1].
+Another example is that a centralized server could have an endpoint that lists the revoked UCANs by [canonical CID].

 Revocations MUST be irreversible.
 If the revocation was issued in error, a unique UCAN MAY be issued (e.g. by updating the nonce or changing the time bounds).
 This prevents confusion as the revocation moves through the network and makes revocation stores append-only and highly amenable to caching.